 Yoga for me is more than simply the physical asana practice, and embraces mental calm and wellbeing.
 I hope that the classes I run will also help you to find your inner sense of peace.

 I was lucky enough to be introduced to yoga as a child, when my mum followed 'the bendy lady' Lyn Marshall on TV.
 In my 20s, yoga became a regular part of my life and I eventually trained as a hatha yoga teacher with the Yoga Therapy and Training Centre in Northern Ireland, completing my diploma in 2004.

 I have subsequently trained as an Iyengar teacher, the style of yoga I was first really attracted to, and passed the Intermediate Junior 3 assessment in March 2017.
 I am registered with and insured through Iyengar Yoga (UK) Ltd. I am registered with the Dublin Iyengar Yoga Institute, and I regularly attend professional development days and workshops with visiting senior teachers to continue my training.
-I was privileged to attend a month of classes at the home of Iyengar yoga in Pune in July 2016 and hope to go again!
+I was privileged to attend a month of classes at the home of Iyengar yoga in Pune in July 2016 and will attend again in July 2019.
 I am undertaking the six-year remedial yoga training with Stephanie Quirk.